 Honors students may choose from among nine specially designed four-hour seminars that offer an exciting alternative pathway through the standard general education WCore taken by the rest of Westminster College’s student body.
 The “Welcome to Thinking” seminars are taken in sequence during a student’s first year, whereas the other seminars can be taken in any order.
 Honors Degree students complete six of these seminars while Advanced Honors Degree students must take seven (does not include HON 403).
+Lateral entry transfer students take a one-semester version of "Welcome to Thinking" plus three other core seminars.

 welcome to thinking I & II (HON 201 & 202)